jabberjabberjabber/LLavaImageTagger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 LLMImageIndexer is an intelligent image processing and indexing tool that leverages local AI to generate comprehensive metadata for your image collection.
-This tool uses advanced language models to analyze images and generate keyword metadata without sending any data over the internet, ensuring your privacy and data security.
+This tool uses advanced language models to analyze images and generate captions and keyword metadata.

 ![Screenshot](capture.gif)

 ## Features

-- **Intelligent Image Analysis**: Utilizes a local AI model to generate a variable number of keywords for each image.
+- **Intelligent Image Analysis**: Utilizes a local AI model to generate a variable number of keywords and a caption for each image.
 - **Metadata Enhancement**: Can automatically edit image metadata with generated tags.
 - **Local Processing**: All processing is done locally on your machine.
 - **Multi-Format Support**: Handles a wide range of image formats, including all major raw camera files.